ylxdzsw/decon/readme.md

 ## Limitations

 1. Decon is implemented syntactically, so all `shift`s must lexically appear in the body of `#[reset]`.
-One may however use macros to split the body of the `#[reset]` function.
+One may however use macros to split the body of a `#[reset]` function.
 Alternative implementations typically catch stack unwinding, which don't have this restriction.
-2. Decon's AST traversing order is undefined, i.e. if there are multiple `shift`s in a single statement, the order of continuations may differ from the actual execution order.
+2. Decon's AST traversing order is undefined, i.e., if there are multiple `shift`s in a single statement, the order of continuations may differ from the actual execution order.
 Spliting such statements by `let`s is highly recommened.